 The Ombudsman of Ontario is an Officer of the Provincial Legislature who is independent of government and political parties.
-The Ombudsman’s job is to ensure government accountability through effective oversight of the administration of government services.
+The Ombudsman’s job is to ensure government accountability through effective oversight of the administration of broader public sector and government services.
 The Ombudsman is appointed for a five-year renewable term and his powers and authorities are contained in legislation under the Ombudsman Act.

 Special Ombudsman Response Team (SORT)

 The Special Ombudsman Response Team (SORT) was created in 2005 to conduct specialized systemic investigations on high-profile issues affecting large numbers of people.
 SORT investigations are conducted after a thorough study of the issues and only after the Ombudsman is satisfied that there is sufficient evidence to warrant an investigation.
 SORT investigations include extensive document review and witness interviews.
 Witness interviews are often taped in order to ensure accuracy.
 Findings and recommendations produced after a SORT investigation are generally made public, once the Ombudsman’s report is submitted to the Legislature.

 - there is a serious and sensitive issue with a high public interest component;